 DBA names are primarily used to enhance brand personality and marketing efforts.
 If you feel that your personal name or business name needs a makeover, a DBA name may be the right decision.

-Each state has its own regulations regarding DBA names.
-Connecticut is no exception.
-Our Connecticut guide offers an outline of what a DBA name is, choosing a name, registering it, remaining in good standing, and why it makes good sense to have one.
+Each state has its own regulations regarding DBA names, and Connecticut is no exception.
+Although we don’t currently support DBA registration within the state, use this guide to learn more about what a DBA name is, choosing the right one, registering it, maintaining it, and why and when it makes good sense to have one.

 Business owners can use a DBA name instead of operating under their personal or registered business name.
 A DBA name presents opportunities that are not necessarily available when using the “true name” of the business, such as improved branding.